 As a part of our June 2017 trip to Italy, Brian and I stayed for a few days in Cinque Terre.
 Cinque Terre is a UNESCO World Heritage Site consisting of a string of five seaside fishing villages (Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore) on the coast of the Italian Riviera.
 The beautiful, protected area includes colorful houses, vineyards and olive trees meandering on steep cliffs, harbors of fishing and tourist boats, a few beaches, many historical churches, trattorias with seafood specialties – especially grilled octopus, gelato, and the special cuisine of the region – trofie pasta with fresh pesto sauce.

 Hiking trails and train tracks link the villages so you can traverse between them.
-Parts of the trails are currently closed due to a spring 2016 landslide.
+Parts of the trails were closed due to a spring 2016 landslide.
 We arrived anticipating hiking for two days, but because of these closures we changed plans and decided to hike the first day from Vernazza, where we were staying, to Monterosso – and spend the second day visiting the remaining 5 towns by train.
 (More on that below.
 In the end, the hike was so desperately hot and harder than I anticipated, so I probably would have asked Brian to not hike on the 2nd day anyway.)

 We took a train from Rome to La Spezia and then into the small town of Vernazza, one of the Cinque Terre.
 We had booked a room online that I thought was in a B&B, but it was simply a room, similar to a hotel room with a bed, bathroom, closet and balcony – only it wasn’t a part of a larger complex.
 We had a front door key and walked right in off the street.
 The only difference between this place and a studio apartment is that there was no kitchen.